riney/resume/resume.md

 At least passing familiarity with a wide variety of other languages, technologies, and platforms not listed here, as a result of working as a consultant and having a wide array of interests.
 If it's not listed above, please ask!

 ### Communication
 Highly skilled at communicating complex topics to colleagues at all levels, via spoken and written channels.
 Accomplished public speaker, having addressed audiences of thousands.
 Actually enjoys writing documentation.
-Honest and reliable team leader.
+Honest and reliable team leader and mentor.

 ### Hobby Experience
 Non-professional experience in 3D modeling (Fusion 360, Sketchup, Draftsight), 3D printing (FDM and SLA), microcontrollers/IOT (ESP8266/32, Arduino, MicroPython), product prototyping, propbuilding, game development, electronics diagnosis and repair (focused on vintage microcomputing), video production and editing, photography.